maihd/FunWithBeef/Essays/BeefForModernC/README.md

 Compound literal
 ----------------
 C99 does not only support create struct with designated initialization when declare value, but also support create struct with designated initialization any where appricated.
 Which is called compound literal.
-Beef have this, but no need to wrap struct name into parens.
+Beef has this, but no need to wrap struct name into parens.
+And has type inference when the context is clear.

 ```C
 Vector3Add((Vector3){ 1.0f, 2.0f, 3.0f }, v3);